Introducing Zero Carbon Resiliency

 The Path to Decarbonization

 When it comes to providing reliability and resiliency, many utilities, regulators, communities and large energy users are re-evaluating their use of diesel and considering cleaner options such as RNG.

 This Brattle Group Report examines detailed data comparing the feasibility, economics, and GHG emissions of several alternative microgrid systems commonly considered for resilience purposes.
 Learn more.

-Natural gas consists largely of methane.
-Since methane comes from the decomposition of organic matter, there are ways to generate natural gas other than extracting it from the ground.
-Biogas is produced from existing waste streams and a variety of renewable and sustainable biomass sources, including animal waste, crop residuals and food waste.
-Organic waste from dairies and farms can be repurposed into biogas.
-The most common source of biogas is the naturally occurring biological breakdown of organic waste at facilities such as wastewater treatment plants and landfills.
+A key component of natural gas is methane.
+Since methane comes from the decomposition of organic matter, there are other ways to generate natural gas that do not involve extracting it from the ground.
+Biogas is produced from existing waste streams and a variety of renewable and sustainable sources, including animal waste, crop residuals, and food waste.
+Organic waste from dairies and farms can also be repurposed into biogas.
+The most common source of RNG comes from the naturally occurring biological breakdown of organic waste facilities such as wastewater treatment plants and landfills.

 How is Renewable Natural Gas Produced?